 Community Safety Partnership

-Every council in the country has its own CSP - which is made up from six responsible authorities.
+The CSP is made up from six responsible authorities.
 In West Lancashire this includes:

 - West Lancashire Borough Council

 - Lancashire County Council